umyunsang/Obsidian/Obsidian/ComputerScience/컴퓨터 네트워트/0. Quiz/ip rounting.md

 _Metric =_ [_BandW +Delay_]x 256

-where _BandW_ and _Delay_ are computed exactly as for IGRP (see [Section 3.2.2](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03s02.html#iprouting-CHP-3-SECT-2.2 "IGRP Metric") in [Chapter 3](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03.html "Chapter 3.
-Interior Gateway Routing Protocol (IGRP)")).
+where _BandW_ and _Delay_ are computed exactly as for IGRP (see [Section 2.2.2] in [Chapter 2].
 In summary, _BandW_ is computed by taking the smallest bandwidth (expressed in kbits/s) from all outgoing interfaces to the destination (including the destination) and dividing 10,000,000 by this number (the smallest bandwidth), and _Delay_ is the sum of all the delay values to the destination network (expressed in tens of microseconds).

 Further, note that the total delay (line 6), minimum bandwidth (line 6), reliability (line 7), minimum MTU (line 7), and load (line 8) for a path, which are used to compute the composite metric (line 5), are shown as output of the **show ip route destination-network-number** command: